Green iguana licking water droplets from a leaf after a rain shower

 The eat a variety of foods such as insects, small frogs and lizards, carrion and fruits.
 They can reach a total length of about one to two feet.

 Like all species of snakes in the Virgin Islands, the ground snake is non-venomous and harmless to humans.
-Ground snakes are expecially tame and rarely bite, even when caught by people or house cats.
+These snakes are especially tame and rarely bite, even when caught by people or house cats.
+They are also know as the Virgin Islands miniracer.

 Blind Snake (Typhlops richardii)